-Factor Average Score The Benchmarking Framework for Ghanaian contractors is simple to use 3.1 The terminology used in the Benchmarking Framework for Ghanaian contractors is easy to understand 3.5 The Benchmarking Framework for Ghanaian contractors is easy to use 3.4 The Benchmarking Framework for Ghanaian contractors makes the benchmarking process simple 3.0 I am confident that this tool can help us improve our performance 3.7 I will be ready to try out the Benchmarking Framework for Ghanaian contractors 3.8
+The Benchmarking Framework for Ghanaian contractors makes the 3.0 benchmarking process simple I am confident that this tool can help us improve our performance 3.7 I will be ready to try out the Benchmarking Framework for Ghanaian contractors 3.8

 Other specific comments related to the presentation of the framework and included suggestions that options provided for KPIs and CSFs are presented as bullet points and suggestions to increase some font sizes.
-One respondent suggested that the positions of the CSFs and KPIs respectively on the Benchmarking Framework be reversed to illustrate a better order of precedence in the benchmarking process, the argument being that "KPIs should flow from the CSFs because it is only when I know what constitutes 'success' that I can develop 'indicators' to point to their achievement or otherwise".
+One respondent suggested that the positions of the CSFs and KPIs respectively on the Benchmarking Framework be reversed to illustrate a better order of precedence in the benchmarking process, the argument being that "KPIs should flow from the CSFs because it is only when I know what constitutes "success" that I can develop "indicators" to point to their achievement or otherwise".
 The averages of the respective responses to questions on the usability of the framework are shown in table 8.1.